anaconda/pyscript-tutorial/01_python_in_the_browser.md

 One of the very first questions I asked myself when I heard about _Python in the browser_ was:
 "What _kind of_ Python is actually running in the browser, and what can you really do with it ?"
-I was very curious to understand what was behind this technology, and what were its capabilities.
+I was very curious to understand what was lying behind this technology, and what were its capabilities.

 In retrospect, I am still very convinced that those the are very fair questions.
 This is a completely new paradigm for Python programming.
-We, as Python developers, are very used to see our favorite language as a technology living and nurturing best in the _back-end_, when it comes to web development.
+Python developers are very used to see their favorite language as a technology living and nurturing best in the _back-end_, especially when it is the case of web development.
-But with PyScript, we are now foreseeing Python as a tool for the _front-end_ too.
+But with PyScript, we are now foreseeing Python as a tool for the _front-end_ too!
-Therefore, asking ourselves what "kind" of Python we are running in the browser opens up to explore an entire new landscape (and stack) of web technologies that you may or may not have heard of before.
+So, asking ourselves what "kind" of Python we are running in the browser opens up to explore an entire new landscape (and stack) of web technologies that are very fascinating.
+You may or may not have heard of them before.
+Let's then start together our journey into the magic of _the_ Python, in the browser.

 In this chapter, we will work on a very simple app trying to give an answer to those questions, unveiling a bit of how Python in the browser works.

-To do so, let's simply start by checking what is the _version_ of Python we are running!
+And to do so, let's simply start by discovering what is the _version_ of Python we are running!

 ### ⏳ Get Ready

-First, let's log into PyScript.com to access our dashboard.
+First, let's log to [PyScript.com](https://pyscript.com) to access our dashboard.

 Let's create a new PyScript app by clicking on the
 <svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" fill="currentColor" class="bi bi-plus-circle-fill" viewBox="0 0 16 16">
 <path d="M16 8A8 8 0 1 1 0 8a8 8 0 0 1 16 0zM8.5 4.5a.5.5 0 0 0-1 0v3h-3a.5.5 0 0 0 0 1h3v3a.5.5 0 0 0 1 0v-3h3a.5.5 0 0 0 0-1h-3v-3z"/>
-</svg> on the left toolbar, and rename this app "Get Started with PyScript".
+</svg> on the left toolbar, and rename this app as "Get Started with PyScript".

-Whenever you create a new PyScript app on PyScript.com, you will be presented with a **template** skeleton which contains everything you need to start coding!
+Whenever you create a new PyScript app on pyscript.com, you will be presented with a **template** project skeleton, which contains everything you need to start coding your application!
-In particular, you will find a `main.py` to host your main Python code, a `pyscript.toml` for app configurations, and an `index.html` containing the HTML skeleton of the app.
+In particular, you will find a `main.py` to host your main Python code, a `pyscript.toml` for app configurations, and an `index.html` containing the basic HTML structure of the app.
 We will explore in details the role of these files in the next chapters.

 The development environment on pyscript.com is presented as organized in three panes: